istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 single multicluster mesh or create a federation of multiple meshes.
 To make that decision, ask yourself the following questions:

-1. **Do your clusters use uniform naming?**: _Uniform naming_ in the context of multiple Kubernetes clusters, means that a service named `foo` in namespace `ns1` of cluster 1 has the same API and semantics as a service named `foo` in `ns1` of cluster 2.
+1. **Do your clusters use uniform naming?**: _Uniform naming_ in the context of multiple Kubernetes clusters, means that a service named `foo` in the `ns1` namespace of a cluster has the same API and semantics as the `foo` service in `ns1` of cluster 2.

 **Exposing behavior**: Will your combined clusters expose all their services one to another, or selective exposure is